Content on this page requires a newer version of Adobe Flash Player.

 Cholesterol is a lipid (fat) found in cell membranes and transported in the blood of all animals.
 Cholesterol is an essential component of cell membranes in mammals where it is necessary in order to have proper membrane permeability and fluidity.
 Cholesterol is classified as a sterol (a contraction of steroid and alcohol).
 Cholesterol is the principal sterol synthesized by animals.

 Cholesterol is not fully understood by the public because of misinformation perpetuated by the medical and pharmaceutical community.
-Cholesterol is surrounded by controversy.

 Cholesterol is necessary in the human body and the body produces about 85% of its daily needs...regardless of the amount of foods eaten containing cholesterol.
 The controversy exists with regard to whether or not dietary ingestion of foods with high cholesterol levels or high fat levels contributes to the overall cholesterol found in the blood.
 The answer is it does not...sort of.